d6y/richard.dallaway.com/_posts/2019-10-24-rust-embedded-1.md

 author:     "Richard Dallaway"
 ---

-The Brighton Rust group has been learning how to run Rust programs on embedded hardware.
+The Brighton Rust group has been learning how to run Rust programs "bare metal" on embedded hardware.
 That is, hardware without any operating system: an Arm chip, some memory, the odd button and a few LEDs.

 Tim kindly lead us through "hello world", and these are my notes on what we did, specifically on macOS.